Urination and thirst are increased, and people may lose weight even if they are not trying to.

 People with type 2 diabetes may not have any symptoms for years or decades before they are diagnosed.
 Symptoms may be subtle.
 Increased urination and thirst are mild at first and gradually worsen over weeks or months.
 Eventually, people feel extremely fatigued, are likely to develop blurred vision, and may become dehydrated.

 Sometimes during the early stages of diabetes, the blood glucose level is abnormally low at times, a condition called hypoglycemia Hypoglycemia Hypoglycemia is abnormally low levels of sugar (glucose) in the blood.
-Hypoglycemia is most often caused by drugs taken to control diabetes.
-Much less common causes of hypoglycemia include other... read more .
+Hypoglycemia is most often caused by medications taken to control diabetes.
+Much less common causes of hypoglycemia include... read more .

 Diabetes damages blood vessels, causing them to narrow and therefore restricting blood flow.
 Because blood vessels throughout the body are affected, people may have many complications of diabetes Complications of Diabetes Mellitus People with diabetes mellitus have many serious long-term complications that affect many areas of the body, particularly the blood vessels, nerves, eyes, and kidneys.
 (See also Diabetes Mellitus... read more .
 Many organs can be affected, particularly the following: